Djalbyn/Djalbyn/README.md

 ## Hi there 👋

+I'm new here.
+Maybe I just started with programing, but I love it.

+Now I have no idea what can I write here, but I hope it change soon.

+Have a good time if U reading this now :)

 <!--
 **Djalbyn/Djalbyn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.